How to Choose a Law Degree Concentration or Specialization

 Consider Different Areas of Law Based on Your Interest

-Focusing on your interests may be a good place to start when determining which one of the areas of law practice you would like to go into.
+Focusing on your interests may be a good place to start when determining which area of law practice you would like to pursue.

 For example:

-• If you find that you are drawn to managing tax matters and tax regulations on different levels, a master’s in tax law may be an option for you.
+• If you find that you are drawn to managing tax matters and tax regulations, a master’s in tax law may be an option for you.

 • If you are interested in working in the area of local, state, federal law and crime and punishment theories, criminal law may be a viable option for you.

-• If you have strong and effective communication skills or are good at solving disputesdispute resolution is an area of law practice to consider.
+• If you have strong and effective communication skills or are good at solving disputesdispute resolution might be an area of law practice to consider.

-Regardless of what interests and drives you, it is important to keep in mind that all areas of law practice will require a different set of skills.
+Regardless of your passions and motivations, it is important to keep in mind that each area of legal practice demands a distinct set of skills.

-Some legal degree programs may have specific requirements compared to others.
-Researching your desired program offering can help prepare you for what you need to know before making a final decision.
+Some legal degree programs may have specific prerequisites.
+Researching your desired program’s requirements can help you make a final decision.

-Examples of this include required test scores, and relevant coursework or work experience you will need to complete.
-Determining such factors can give you an idea of what to expect before committing to a concentration in law and help you determine where you stand in terms of preparedness for the concentration and overall, the program.
+Requirements can include test scores, relevant coursework and work experience.
+Determining these factors can help you understand what to expect before committing to a law concentration and assess your readiness for the concentration and the program overall.

 Consider Industry Growth Projections

-From 2019 to 2029, legal occupations are projected to grow by 5%, according to job outlook data from the U.S. Bureau of Labor Statistics (BLS).
-Some of that demand will come from financial firms where specialized financial knowledge is indispensable.
+From 2022 to 2032, legal occupations are projected to grow by 6%, according to job outlook data from the U.S. Bureau of Labor Statistics (BLS).
+Many large corporations are growing their in-house legal teams to save money, and specialized financial knowledge can be an asset for job candidates, according to the BLS.

-With a tax law specialization or related legal concentration, you may work as an accountantfinancial specialist or a financial manager.
-According to the BLS, all three of these occupations are expected to see above-average job growth from 2019 to 2029.
+With a tax law specialization or related legal concentration, you may work as an accountant, financial specialist or a financial manager.
+According to the BLS, these occupations are expected to see above-average job growth from 2022 to 2032.

 For example, the path to becoming a compliance officer is different from the path to becoming a tax lawyer.
-For the former, a concentration in corporate compliance or healthcare compliance in an MLS program might be a better choice.
-There are also master’s in compliance programs to choose from.
-By choosing one of these options, you might be able to also earn certain compliance certificates that are potentially helpful for your career path.
-However, if you would like to become a lawyer in taxation, earning a Master of Laws (LL.M.) in taxation is one way to achieve that.
+For the former, a concentration in corporate compliance or healthcare compliance in an MLS program might be a good choice.
+Master’s in compliance programs are also available options.
+By choosing one of these, you might be able to earn certain compliance certificates that could potentially help your career.
+However, if you would like to become a lawyer in the field of taxation, earning a Master of Laws (LLM) in tax could be helpful but it does not qualify you to sit for the bar exam.
+Keep in mind that in most states, lawyers need to have successfully completed a Juris Doctor (JD) program accredited by the American Bar Association and pass the bar exam to obtain their license to practice law.
+An LLM in taxation could be the next logical step after earning a JD.

 Some common work settings for careers in law include law firms, government agencies and private sector businesses, educational institutions, nonprofits and more.
 A compliance officer can work for a healthcare organization, and a lawyer may work in legal offices or law firms.
 Think about which working setting best suits you.